zack-bitcoin/amoveo-docs/white_paper.md

 We use the oracle to settle bets.
 The oracle can settle in 3 states: True, False, Bad Question.

-Amoveo oracles do not depend on any transaction fee in order to provide accurate data to the blockchain.
+Amoveo oracles do not depend on any trading fees in order to provide accurate data to the blockchain.
 Instead, the oracle is based on an escalation-betting game with a nash equilibrium of honesty.

-The lack of transaction fees not only makes the Amoveo oracle more affordable, it is also a necessary feature to prevent the oracle-parasite problem.
+The lack of trading fees not only makes the Amoveo oracle more affordable, it is also a necessary feature to prevent the oracle-parasite problem.
 The oracle-parasite problem is when an attacker blockchain oracle is set up to automatically provide the same outcome as an existing victim blockchain oracle, and undercuts on fees, as a way to steal customers and fees from the victim.
 If enough fees are stolen, then the victim doesn't have enough funds to maintain security, and both the attacker oracle and the victim oracle will fail to provide accurate data.

 Amoveo's oracle is the only existing blockchain oracle design that is immune to the oracle-parasite problem